 All students must meet the Requirements for the Accelerated Master's Degree Programs

-Qualified undergraduate students who plan to earn a Master's degree in Chemistry may enroll in the Accelerated Master's Program (AMP), which enables students to begin working on a master's degree while still an undergraduate.
+Qualified undergraduate students who plan to earn a M.S. in Chemistry may enroll in the Accelerated Master's Entry Program (AMP), which enables students to begin working on the M.S. while still an undergraduate.
 Students apply to the program in the second semester of their junior year or the first semester of their senior year.
-Upon admission to the program by the Graduate College, students will choose 6 credits of graduate approved courses that can be taken while still an undergraduate.
+Upon admission to the program by the Graduate College, students will choose 9 credits of graduate approved courses that can be taken while still an undergraduate.

 REQUIREMENTS FOR ADMISSION TO GRADUATE STUDIES FOR THE DEGREE OF MASTER OF SCIENCE FOR ACCELERATED STUDENTS

-Students must apply for the Accelerated Master’s Program (AMP) during spring semester of their junior year.
+Students must apply for the Accelerated Master’s Entry Program (AMP) during spring semester of their junior year.
 Students interested in the AMP can request information in writing from the Chemistry department.
-Recommendation for admission will be based upon the student's prior academic record with particular attention paid to performance in upper-division 200-level Chemsitry courses.
-Following formal Graduate College admission to the Accelerated Master's Program, up to six credits of approved graduate course work may be taken that may be counted toward both the undergraduate and graduate degree requirements.
-Generally, AMP students must begin a research project by or during the summer prior to their senior year.
+Recommendation for admission will be based upon the student's prior academic record with particular attention paid to performance in upper-division 200-level Chemistry courses.
+Following formal Graduate College admission to the Accelerated Master's Program, up to 9 credits of approved graduate course work may be taken that may be counted toward both the undergraduate and graduate degree requirements.
+Generally, AMP students begin research by or during the summer prior to their senior year.

 MINIMUM DEGREE REQUIREMENTS FOR THE DEGREE OF MASTER OF SCIENCE

-The above prerequisites for admission to candidacy must be supplemented in either of the following two ways:
+The above prerequisites for admission must be supplemented in either of the following two ways: